hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/goodness-of-fit.md

 specificity_A, specificity_G, specificity_C
 ```

 But that's because, for each category, we're labeling that category as "positive" and all the other categories as "negative" to compute the binary sensitivity and specificity.
-In general, we can always label a subset of the categories as positive and the rest as negative to talk about it in binary classification terms.
+In general, we can always label a subset of the categories as positive and the rest as negative to use binary classification goodness-of-fit criteria, including ROC curves.

 Now you have everything that you need to do the main project.